-The bond flows' densities can change for several reasons, as recently shown.
-A change might be the product of several shifts, such as the combination of a regime switch and a VIX shock.
-In this context, we want to quantify ex post what portion of the change is due to a regime switch and what portion is due to a change in the VIX itself.
+We have seen that the bond flows' densities can change for several reasons.
+In turn, a change can be the product of a set of changes, such as the combination of a regime switch and a VIX shock.
+In this context, we want to quantify ex post what portion of a change is due to a regime switch and what portion is due to the shock on the VIX itself.

-A plausible option is to use the Kullback-Leibler divergence (KLD), which is based on the notion of entropy.
+An option is to use the Kullback-Leibler divergence (KLD), which is based on the notion of entropy.
 The KLD between two densities p and q is given by:

-$$KLD(p|q) = \int{-\infty}^{\infty} p(x) \ln(p(x)/q(x)) \, dx$$
+$$KLD(p|q) = \int{-\infty}^{\infty} p(x) \ln(p(x)/q(x)) dx$$

-Intuitively, the KLD is the sum of the discrepancy between two densities p and q, weighted by the density p.
-For a given event, one much pay attention to the discrepancy between p and q if the discrepancy itself is quantitatively large and the event is probable when measured with p.18
+Intuitively, the KLD is the integral of the discrepancy between two densities p and q, weighted by the density p.
+For a given event, it pays more attention if the discrepancy between p and q is quantitatively large and the event is more probable, as measured by p.
+It pays less attention if either is small.

-A problem we face is that the KLD measure of a sequence of density changes (for example, given by a sequence of shocks and regime shifts) is not invariant to their order.
-More concretely (see Figure 9), if we first consider the KLD of the original density and the VIX-shocked density, then the KLD of the VIX-shocked density as well as the VIX-shocked density plus the regime shifted density, this will have a different result than if we first consider the KLD of the original density and the regime-shifted density, then the KLD between the regime-shifted density and the regime-shifted density plus the VIX-shocked density.
+A problem with KLD is that its value depends on the shock's order.
+More concretely, if we consider the KLD of the original density and the VIX-shocked density, and then the KLD of the VIX-shocked density and the VIX-shocked plus the regime shifted density, this will have a different KLD than if we first consider the KLD of the original density and the regime-shifted density, and then the KLD between the regime-shifted density and the regime-shifted plus the VIX-shocked density (Figure 9).